Motivation-and-Behaviour/SquareEyes/docs/coding_manual/checklist.md

 This must be done after you complete coding for each participant.

-- [ ] Only paste the “SquareEyes Detections.ddb” and “Backups” folder back into the corresponding participant folder on the SharePoint site.
+- [ ] Only paste the “Square Eyes Template.ddb” and “Backups” folder back into the corresponding participant folder on the SharePoint site.
       It should replace the existing files if they exist for this participant.
       Make sure that it is the correct participant and timepoint.
+- [ ] Delete both the downloaded zip file, and the extracted folder.
+      Do not leave these on your local machine.
 - [ ] Mark the participant's timepoint complete on Asana.

 ## Video Demo